VincentPeters/AI_prompts/Development flow/002_Feature_generator.md

 If filesystem tool is unavailable:
 - Provide the complete documents in the chat
 - Suggest that the user copy and save them manually

+# STEPS TO TAKE
+follow these very carefully.
+Make sure you understand the steps and the tools you are using.
+Make sure the task is completed before moving on to the next step.

+1. generate the roadmap
+2.Generate the feature documents, make sure to first generate ALL the feature documents before moving on to the next step.
+Create these in chronological order.
+3. Generate the task documents, make sure to first generate ALL the task documents before moving on to the next step.
+Create these in chronological order.